brian14708/wh-briefings/statements-releases/2021-02/2021-02-12-statement-of-president-joe-biden-on-safely-reopening-schools.md

 modified_time: 2021-02-12 18:18:31-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/02/12/statement-of-president-joe-biden-on-safely-reopening-schools/
 published_time: 2021-02-12 18:18:30-05:00
-title: Statement of President Joe Biden on Safely Reopening Schools
+title: "Statement of President Joe\_Biden on Safely Reopening\_Schools"
 ---

 But we can do more.
 Shortly before taking office, I set an ambitious but